kcjhill1234/README-Generator/README.md

 Clone repository

-Open a terminal and run the following commands:
+Open a terminal in the project and run the following commands:

 ```sh
 npm install